azaryasph/Predict-Customer-Clicked-Ads-Classification-By-Using-Machine-Learning/README.md

 Metrics evaluation used for this project are:
 - Precision Score<br> Precision measures the proportion of true positive predictions (customers who clicked on the ad and were correctly identified) among all positive predictions.
 A high precision means that when our model predicts a customer will click on the ad, it is likely to be correct.

-- ROC-AUC Score<br> The Receiver Operating Characteristic (ROC) curve is a plot that shows the prformance of a binary classification model as the discrimination threshold is varied.
+- ROC-AUC Score<br> ROC-AUC is a performance metric that evaluates the ability of a binary classification model to discriminate between positive and negative classes.
 A higher AUC-ROC indicates a better performing model.

 #### Model Evaluation
 The model evaluation result is shown in the table below: